We have a number of PhD students studying in the Centre.

 My current research addresses the Equality Act (2010) and focuses upon questions of gender recognition and inclusion in public spaces.
 The research will speak to crucial questions of gender and citizenship as they are currently being debated in social, cultural, legal and policy spheres.

 I have a BA in Journalism from Guangxi University and MA Cultural and Creative Industries from Cultural Media and Creative Industries, King’s College London.
 Before I started my PhD in October 2019 in CIGS, I worked as an intern journalist in Xinhua News Agency (Guangxi Branch) and People Daily (Guangxi Branch) in China.
 My research interests are primarily located in gender studies, attempting to explore the interrelationship of feminist theory, popular culture, mediated texts, youth, and identification.
-My PhD topic is ‘Identification or Alienation: A Study of Chinese Young Women’s Attitudes towards Feminism’.
+My PhD topic is 'Identification or alienation: a study of Chinese young women’s attitudes towards feminism'.
+If you have any interests in my research areas, please contact me via my university email (email@example.com) or my Twitter account at @TaoyuanL.

 - Enas Al-Nidawi